KeyanSong/431-2018/slides/class05/README.md

 ## Today's Announcements

 1. Information on the Course Project has begun to appear at https://github.com/THOMASELOVE/431-2018-project.
-2. In responding to Question 7 on Homework 1, some of you asked questions of general interest.
-I'll comment on these in class.
+2. In responding to Question 7 on Homework 1, some of you [asked questions of general interest](https://github.com/THOMASELOVE/431-2018/blob/master/slides/class05/homework1q7.md).
+All of you should have an answer from me waiting for you as a comment on Canvas.

 ## Some Links from Today